 There is wine, and there is wine!

-Tannins Tan’Activ®, used in wine making, have the following characteristics:
+Tannins Tan’Activ®, used in winemaking, have the following characteristics:

-- Recognised and accepted botanical origin.
+- Recognized and accepted botanical origin.

 - Heavy metals content according to the standards of the Codex Oenologique International.

 - Physical status, tannin content, and percentage of ash in accordance with the main regulations about purity criteria and use of tannins.